 Fiona has cited her favourite aspects of the project as the view from the ensuite bath, and the indoor-outdoor living created in the lounge.
 While they’re thrilled with the entire home, John and Louise are especially partial to the splashback in the kitchen, the cathedral window, and the sun-soaked lounge.

 Changing the nature of this renovation from cosmetic to total rebuild during a global pandemic threw numerous, successive, curve balls that Fiona managed seamlessly.
 Much of the project’s success can be attributed to her commitment to maintaining an open and honest dialogue with John and Louise which resulted in a fantastic renovation, deep mutual respect, and lots of shared laughter.

 Materials and suppliers used for this project were door hardware and fittings by Mitre10; interior and exterior paint by Resene; bathroom fittings by Robertsons; light switches by Schneider Electric; tiles by Tile Depot; double-glazed windows by Vision Joinery.

-Fiona Fairbairn is Franchise Manager of Premino Limited, a franchisee of Renovation Franchise Ltd, doing business in West Auckland.
+Fiona Fairbairn is Renovation Consultant of Premino Limited, a franchisee of Renovation Franchise Ltd, doing business in West Auckland.